OUR GLOBAL COMMUNITY

 The No Man’s Land Ensemble is an 80-minute live cinematic concert, a deeply moving multi-media work that spans generations, continents, cultures and beliefs, and reflects on the devastating impact and futility of war.
 Commissioned from acclaimed New Zealand composer John Psathas, No Man’s Land was premiered as a centrepiece of New Zealand’s First World War commemorations in 2016.

 150 musicians descended from opposing forces of the Great War and filmed on significant battlefields around the world are projected alongside a live, seven-piece international ensemble featuring Stratis Psaradelis, Sofia Labropoulou, Caleb Robinson, Vangelis Karipis, Jolanta Kossakowska, Joe Callwood and James Illingworth.
 The musicians, both live and virtual, perform as one global orchestra to create an exhilarating visual and musical experience

-No Man’s Land is, above all else, an unashamed commitment to optimism and is a statement to nations who currently find themselves at war.
+No Man’s Land is, above all else, an unashamed commitment to optimism; a statement to nations who currently find themselves at war.
 Even at our worst, humanity and empathy continue to survive.